How to Soften Dry Cat Food Into Wet Cat Food

 Kittens are a common reason why cat owners switch to soft foods temporarily.
 Kittens often have problems swallowing, which can become a major hazard if not addressed.
 You can get your kitten started on a particular food and slowly transition it from wet back to dry.

 To soften the food for kittens, start with the right amount of dry food in a bowl.
 Add enough water to fill 1/4th of the bowl, but make sure that all of the food gets wet.
 Let it sit for a few minutes to soak it in.
 If needed add more water and stir.
 Continue this process until you reach the right consistency for your kitten.
+The same approach can be applied to senior cat food, accommodating the needs of older cats who may benefit from softer textures.

 Recipe: Homemade Wet Cat Food